Lemon Blueberry Bread: Preheat

 place on a wire rack.
 Pierce the top of the hot loaf with a wooden skewer or

 toothpick and then brush with the hot lemon glaze.
-Cool the loaf in the pan for
+Cool the bread in the pan for

 about 30 minutes then remove from pan and let cool completely on a wire rack.